WebEngineering-Univaq/WE_Lecture_Slides/english/Servlets_EN.md

 Tomcat is a *lightweight* container, and **implements only the basic technologies** for the development of web applications ( *Servlets*, *JSP*).
 The complete **JEE Web profile** is available in more complex servers as *TomEE*, which is based on Tomcat, or *Glassfish*.

-**Warning**: since version 10, Tomcat has been updated to support the evolution of Java EE, i.e. Jakarta EE: previously written web applications cannot run on Tomcat 10 unless they are adapted, mainly by modifying the packages of javax.\** classes to Jakarta.\** (see https://tomcat.apache.org/migration-10.html)
+**Warning**: since version 10, Tomcat has been updated to support the evolution of Java EE, i.e. Jakarta EE: previously written web applications cannot run on Tomcat 10 unless they are adapted, mainly by modifying the packages of javax.\* classes to jakarta.\* (see https://tomcat.apache.org/migration-10.html)

 <!------------------- END SLIDE 003 -------------------------->